An Introduction to Knotty Ash Deaf Resource Base

 Social inclusion is promoted through BSL lessons for all children (Nursery to Year 6.)
 These are timetabled weekly and taught by a native BSL tutor.
 At Knotty Ash, we put inclusion at the heart of everything we do and actively celebrate the uniqueness of all our children.
 All assemblies, performances and events are signed in BSL (or SSE where necessary.)
 We hold an annual Deaf Awareness Week with visiting deaf role-models - last year including a dancer, cricketer, chef and poet.

-As a 'Centre of Excellence' for inclusion, we are always happy to share our practice with other settings.
+As a 'Flagship School' for inclusion, we are always happy to share our practice with other settings.
 We welcome visits to school and DRB.
 We also offer deaf awareness workshops and bespoke support.

-Knotty Ash Primary School and Deaf Resource Base is a CENTRE OF EXCELLENCE for Inclusion.
-Here are some highlights from the assessment report (Dec 2017):
+Knotty Ash Primary School and Deaf Resource Base is a FLAGSHIP SCHOOL for INCLLUSION.
+Here are some highlights from the assessment report (Dec 2021):

 All children who attend Knotty Ash Primary School from Nursery to year 6 learn British Sign Language and for me, it was both a privilege and a pleasure to witness first-hand what a profound impact this has on the whole community.